Travel Advice for Morocco

 Arrival by international flight into any one of Morocco's 14 major airports or by sea into Tangier requires the same minimal formalities outlined below:

 A full passport is required.
 It may be wise to have a photocopy of the important page(s) to carry around with you as ID should be presented on request and therefore carried at all times.
+UK customers: Please note that in the event of a 'no-deal' Brexit you may have to have 6 months validity on your passport (6 months remaining on your return date).
+The maximum length of a tourist trip is 90 days.

-Most nationals will not require a visa to visit Morocco, however, en route you will be presented with a landing card.
+Most nationals will not require a visa to visit Morocco; however, en route you will be presented with a landing card.
 On arrival in Morocco you will be required to hand over this completed card with your passport at immigration for a FREE one month entry stamp.

 For nationals requiring a visa, this can be done at a reasonable speed direct through Moroccan Embassies, located in most countries; we will provide proof of return travel and holiday booking to complete your application successfully.